 Bachelor of Science in Nursing Completion Option

 This program is for the student that has already met the prerequisite requirements for the BSN completion program and consists of seven quarters (21 months) of nursing courses with both didactic and clinical components built on a foundation of general education courses transferred in from other accredited institutions.

 This program option is for the registered nurse who desires to continue education in nursing at the Bachelor degree level.
 This option is delivered through distance education (online).
-The program option consists of both didactic and experiential learning assignments in specific courses and consists of nine quarters (27 months) of study.
+The program option consists of both didactic and experiential learning assignments in specific courses and consists of 6 quarters (18 months) of study.

 This program is for the student that has already met the prerequisite requirements for the ADN completion program and consists of six quarters (18 months) of nursing courses with both didactic and clinical components built on a foundation of general education courses transferred in from other accredited institutions.

 Master's Degree in Nursing Program